JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 {{<relativelink "2017-08-20_reflecting-on-15-years-of-blogging">}}

-Fast forward a few years, and although all of the reasons for migrating still hold true, there are new developments that made me rethink my strategy.
+Fast forward a few years, and although all the reasons for migrating still hold true, there are new developments that made me rethink my strategy.
 Like most companies, Medium has figured out they need to profit.
 On the surface, they _really_ want me to make money.

 ![A new option to get rich](/blog/migrate-from-medium-to-hugo/images/earnmoney.jpg)
 <figcaption>A new option to get rich</figcaption>